-Students at Teachers College have complete access to the collections of the Columbia University library system, one of the nation's top academic libraries, housing nearly twelve million volumes and over 167,000 serial subscriptions.
+Students at Teachers College have complete access to the collections of the Columbia University library system, one of the nation's top academic libraries, comprising thirteen million volumes and over 160,000 journals and serials, as well as extensive electronic resources, manuscripts, rare books, microforms, maps, and other materials.
 These resources are available online at the library website and at libraries located throughout the Columbia campus.